samthor/html-modules-polyfill/README.md

 # Implementation

 The rewriter uses JSDOM and Rollup to find and concatenate every `<script type="module">` found in the passed source, as well as providing the top-level `import.meta.document` based on the HTML itself.
-It does not use Rollup in a _general-purpose_ way: if you import something else,
+These dependencies aren't exposed, you can't control their inputs, and are entirely internal dependencies.

-Notably, the generated HTML still includes the source `<script type="module">` tags.
+Notably, the generated HTML still includes the source `<script type="module">` tags, even though they won't be executed by any browser inside a template.

 ## Explanation